remunds/blendrl-dev/HOW_TO_USE.md

-# Implementing a New Game in blendrl
+# Implementing a New Game in Blendrl

 This guide provides a structured approach to implementing a new game in blendrl using OCAtari and HackAtari.
 It covers environment setup, file structure, logic implementation, training, and evaluation.